forestdb/forestdb.org/models/rational-rules.md

 model-tags: concepts, logic
 ---

 Rational Rules is a model of concept learning.
 Concepts are represented as compositional rule formulas.
-The version below is a simplified version of the model used in *Goodman, N. D., Tenenbaum, J. B., Feldman, J., & Griffiths, T. L. (2008)*.
+The version below is a simplified version of the model used in Ref:Goodman2008ub.

     ;;first set up the training (cat A/B) and test objects:
     (define num-features 4)